Threading in C#

 The MSDN documentation states that use of the volatile keyword ensures that the most up-to-date value is present in the field at all times.
 This is incorrect, since as we’ve seen, a write followed by a read can be reordered.

 This presents a strong case for avoiding volatile: even if you understand the subtlety in this example, will other developers working on your code also understand it?
-A full fence between each of the two assignments in Test1 and Test2 (a or lock) solves the problem.
+A full fence between each of the two assignments in Test1 and Test2 (or a lock) solves the problem.

 The volatile keyword is not supported with pass-by-reference arguments or captured local variables: in these cases you must use the VolatileRead and VolatileWrite methods.